Vonng/ddia/en-us/part-ii.md

 ***Replication***

 Keeping a copy of the same data on several different nodes, potentially in differ‐ ent locations.
 Replication provides redundancy: if some nodes are unavailable, the data can still be served from the remaining nodes.
 Replication can also help improve performance.
-We discuss replication in [Chapter 5](ch5.md).
+We discuss replication in [Chapter 6](ch6.md).

 ***Partitioning***

- Splitting a big database into smaller subsets called *partitions* so that different par‐ titions can be assigned to different nodes (also known as *sharding*).
-We discuss partitioning in [Chapter 6](ch6.md).
+ Splitting a big database into smaller subsets called *partitions* so that different partitions can be assigned to different nodes (also known as *sharding*).
+We discuss partitioning in [Chapter 7](ch7.md).

 These are separate mechanisms, but they often go hand in hand, as illustrated in Figure II-1.